San Francisco says goodbye to electric scooters, for now

-San Francisco gave the three electric scooter companies that have descended on the city an ultimatum: get your vehicles off city streets until you're issued a permit, or else.
+San Francisco gave an ultimatum to the three electric scooter companies that have descended on the city: get your vehicles off city streets until you're issued a permit, or else.

-The warning comes as city lawmakers have been fine-tuning their new law that regulates on-demand dockless scooters.
-The city announced on Thursday that the law goes into effect on June 4 and any company that wants to operate in San Francisco must apply for a permit.
+The warning comes as city lawmakers fine-tune a new law that regulates on-demand dockless scooters.
+The city said Thursday that the law goes into effect on June 4 and any company that wants to operate in San Francisco must apply for a permit.

 City representatives said it'll take a few weeks to process the permit applications.
 If any of the companies put their scooters on the streets during that interim period, the city said it will impound the vehicles, fine the company $100 per scooter per day and will deny the company any type of permit.